 Lots of women experience swelling in the hands, feet and even face during pregnancy, and there’s a genuine reason behind it.
 Extra fluids in your body build up, and can remain for a time after giving birth.
 Try putting your feet up for some of the day, lying on your left side when sleeping, keeping your temperature down and drinking plenty of water.
 For some women, swollen feet are permanent as they never return to their original size after birth.
 Annoying?
 Sure.
 A good excuse to go shoe shopping?
 Absolutely.

-Hemorrhoids aren’t always as bad as they are made to sound in popular culture.
+Haemorrhoids aren’t always as bad as they are made to sound in popular culture.
 They are basically swollen veins in and around the anus, and they can hurt or even bleed.
 Anyone can get them, but pregnant women tend to experience them due to their expanding uterus.
-If you end up with hemorrhoids, don’t worry - they’re not permanent.
-Soak in regular warm baths to keep the area clean, use cream for any pain (ask your doctor), eat high-fiber foods and drink lots of water to make pooing easier, and try not to strain when doing so.
+If you end up with haemorrhoids, don’t worry - they’re not permanent.
+Soak in regular warm baths to keep the area clean, use cream for any pain (ask your doctor), eat high-fibre foods and drink lots of water to make pooing easier, and try not to strain when doing so.

 As your baby grows, your skin stretches to accommodate, and many women will notice stretch marks from where their stomach has popped out quickly.
 You might also see them on your thighs, hips and bottom, and while these probably won’t go away completely, using creams or lotions to improve skin elasticity during pregnancy, and continuing to use a stretch mark cream after the birth can drastically reduce their appearance.
 But most of all, don't feel embarrassed or ashamed of your new stripes.
 Stretch marks are a beautiful marker of how far your body has gone to bring new life into this world.